Recensus/developer-docs/posts/php-sdk.md

 javascript.
 The javascript looks for specific html elements on the page and transforms them into the iframe.

+To render the widget use the following steps:

+1) Ensure the recensus javascript is loaded in the pages footer.

+2) Choose the type of widget you'd like displayed on the page (widget, button)

+3) Create a <div> as described bellow and use the PHPSDK to fill it's "data-settings" property.

 ### Example - Rendering The Review Widget

 ````